 year, while residents and businesses struggle and often go broke.

 Over the years DSC has changed their position fore and against power

-a few times, and at the moment (2019) it is not quite clear what
+supply a few times, and at the moment (2019) council is not supporting

 At the April 2017 Daintree Energy Summit with Josh Frydenberg council